starfederation/datastar/site/static/md/guide/getting_started.md

 Datastar uses [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) to stream zero or more events from the web server to the browser.
 There's no special backend plumbing required to use SSE, just some syntax.
 Fortunately, SSE is straightforward and [provides us with some advantages](/essays/event_streams_all_the_way_down).

 First, set up your backend in the language of your choice.
-Using one of the backend [SDKs](/reference/sdks) will help you get up and running faster.
-We're going to use the SDKs in the examples below, which set the appropriate headers and format the events for us, but this is optional.
+Familiarize yourself with [sending SSE events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#sending_events_from_the_server), or use one of the backend [SDKs](/reference/sdks) to get up and running even faster.
+We're going to use the SDKs in the examples below, which set the appropriate headers and format the events for us.

 The following code would exist in a controller action endpoint in your backend.